-Wilson usually clears up faster due to it’s steeper gradient so it should be in decent shape in the next couple of days assuming wet get some drier weather.
+Wilson is also fishing well right now and that should continue over the next several weeks.
 Take the advice for the recommended flies above for the Mitchell and Stone Mtn and you will do well.

 DAVIDSON RIVER (Brevard, NC)

 TUCKASEEGEE RIVER (Jackson County, NC)

 Productive flies: NYMPHS – psycho prince, san juan worm, hotspot tungsten nymph in pink and yellow, el diablo nymph, wooly buggers in black, olive and white, rubber leg stone flies.

 DRY FLIES: olive and tan caddis, parachute adams, light cahill and stimulators.